xwu33/dbyll/_posts/2019-1-25-progLangDesignGrammar.md

       | VARIABLE
 ```
 Left is the general rule, right is the specific.
 The syle describe how the no-terminal is broken down to a small pieces.
+The lower case name is the non-terminal words, capitalized case is the terminal words.
 #### BNF grammar design for my language

 ##### The Name of the operator and symbol define: